gabrielnichio/NLP/README.md

-# NLP
+# language-detector
-Repo to store learning in NLP's
+NLP application to detect the language from a text